 Where employees must come into contact with the general public and/or customers, consider additional precautionary measures to protect the safety of employees, visitors, and the citizens of the State of West Virginia.

-o Enforce appropriate social distancing requirements in all areas of the business;
+o Enforce reasonable and appropriate social distancing requirements in all areas, including waiting areas;

 o As appropriate, establish an appointment schedule to reduce excessive or unnecessary interaction;

-o Institute measures to limit interaction between employees and customers including the use of plastic shields; and
+o Institute measures to limit close physical interaction between employees and visitors; and

 o Per Executive Order 50-20, all individuals over the age of 9 are required to use face coverings (masks, bandannas, face shields, etc.) when in confined, indoor spaces, other than one’s residence or while actively engaged in the consumption of food and/or beverage, and when not able to adequately social distance from other individuals who do not reside in the same household.
 As appropriate, require PPE, including appropriate face coverings, for all employees and visitors.